Chord Sobolev inequalities: Applications to entropies of random lines

 \section{Applications to entropies of random lines}

-In the geometric chord isoperimetric inequality \eqref{iso-chord-011} and \eqref{iso-chord-1n+11}, the inequality collapses to an identity when $\alpha=0$ and $\alpha=n$.
-Motivated by this degeneracy, Xu \cite{Xu} and Zhang \cite{Zh3} studied the corresponding entropy inequalities in order to capture meaningful information in these endpoint regimes.
+In the geometric chord isoperimetric inequalities \eqref{iso-chord-011} and \eqref{iso-chord-1n+11}, the inequality degenerates to an identity at the endpoints $\alpha=0$ and $\alpha=n$.
+Motivated by this phenomenon, Xu \cite{Xu} and Zhang \cite{Zh3} introduced entropy inequalities to capture nontrivial information in these regimes.

+In this section, we consider functional extensions of the chord entropy inequalities arising from the endpoint behavior of chord Sobolev inequalities.
+In particular, Theorem~C extends a functional entropy inequality to a broader class of functions, which will be further developed in the next section.